As a Demodex consultant at Ungex, I frequently get questions from worried mothers about infesting their children with Demodex mites.

 If we want to answer in one word: Yes, they are.
 Through direct contact and the use of other people’s Items, Demodex mite can be transferred from one person to another.
 They cannot be transported by air, as they do not fly.
 Demodex mites crawl inside or on the surface of the skin and scalp.
 They hide under the surface of the skin during the day and resurface at night.
 As a result, they are mostly transferred from one person to another at night, making it very common for people in shared houses to be infected by these uninvited guests.

 Now let’s emphasize the question at hand; “Are my children in danger of Demodex infestation?”

 As mentioned above, Demodex mites can infest family members who share personal items and make physical contact.
 Teenagers are at risk of being infected if a member has high populations of Demodex.
 Still, this rule is not susceptible to children under the age of 5.
 Let’s find out why!

 Why are children below the age of 5 less likely to be infested by Demodex mites?

 Demodex mites are most common in people within the age group of 20 to 30 years.
 It is because their skin’s sebum levels are at their highest during this period.
 Children below five years of age have low sebum production, making it less likely for Demodex to be able to survive on their skin.

 Is Ungex Demodex test point to age of users who take the quiz?

 Yes, if you have taken Ungex online Demodex test, you may have noticed this question:

 As you can see, age is a fundamental factor in the population density of Demodex mites.
-Males and females below maturation age have the lowest level of Demodex mites but as they continue to grow older, the populations can increase especially in those with a weak immune system.
+Males and females below maturation age have the lowest range of Demodex mites.
+Still, as they continue to grow older, the populations can increase, especially in those with a weak immune system.